tanmaychimurkar/tanmaychimurkar.github.io/content/posts/docker/docker_intro.md

 in a way that is irrespective of the base dependencies it requires to be built on?

 As I primarily work in [Python](https://www.python.org/)🐍, I would like to throw in an analogy.
-This abstraction tool can be thought of like a [`virual environment`](https://github.com/pyenv/pyenv-virtualenv), with each project having its own separate dependencies which do not interfere with a different project's virtual environment, and every environment satisfying all the module level dependencies that the project needs.
+This abstraction tool can be thought of like a [`virtual environment`](https://github.com/pyenv/pyenv-virtualenv), with each project having its own separate dependencies which do not interfere with a different project's virtual environment, and every environment satisfying all the module level dependencies that the project needs.